AblionGE/puppet-openshift-origin-example/README.md

 - username : demo
 - password : changeme

-To access to your apps using their URL, you need to add the nameserver of your installation to the file '/etc/resolv.conf' of your guest machine
+To access to your apps using their URL, you need to add the nameserver of your installation to the file '/etc/resolv.conf' of your host machine

     nameserver 192.168.56.10